Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

-explaining the relation of a version $\DQ_{h=1}$ of $\DQ$ specialized at $h=1$ to the perverse-sheaf approach to the Fukaya category discussed in this paper.
+By \cite[Prop.
+4.35]{McBW}, the category $\DQ$ is equivalent to the derived category of representations which are continuous in the discrete topology of a topological algebra $\widehat{H}_{\C}^{\parone}$ (see Definition \ref{def:hats}).
+On the other hand, by Theorem \ref{ith:A}, the Fukaya category $\Fuk(\mht^\vee)^{\operatorname{uni}}$ is the equivalent category for an algebra $\widehat{A}_{\parone}$ obtained by completion of the algebra with relations appearing in this theorem.
+In Proposition \ref{prop:completed isomorphism}, we explicitly construct an isomorphism $\widehat{H}_{\C}^{\parone}\cong \widehat{A}_{\parone}$, which shows that we have an equivalence of categories $\Fuk(\mht^\vee)^{\operatorname{uni}}\cong \DQ$.
+On simples, this functor sends the quantization of the structure sheaf of a Lagrangian to the constant local system on the same Lagrangian.
+Thus, the resulting equivalence behaves like a solutions functor, sending a DQ-module to the constructible sheaf on each component obtained by considering it as a D-module on the component, and applying the Riemann-Hilbert correspondence.
+At the moment, we have not constructed this functor in a local geometric way, though this would be an interesting research direction.

 To produce a full statement of homological mirror symmetry for the additive hypertoric variety $\aht,$ we would have to take into account the superpotential $W$.
 In the language of Liouville sectors and skeleta, this would entail adding to the Lagrangian skeleton $\LL$ discussed above a noncompact piece asymptotic to the fiber of $W$.
-Taking into account this piece has the effect of allowing some monodromies on components of $\LL$ to become noninvertible, which on the mirror is the difference between $\aht$ and $\aht \setminus \divisor.$ We will not explain the details of this procedure in this paper.